servicebinding/website/application-operator.md

 1. These resources need to be named after the plural name of the resource.
 For instance, to define mappings for `CronJob` resources, the mapping needs to be named `cronjobs.batch`.
+This is the same pattern used to name `CustomResourceDefinitions`s.
-2. Entries in this array define the resource version that this template maps to.
-This lets one mapping support multiple resource versions.
+2. Entries in this array define the resource version that this template handles.
+Each mapping supports all versions of the target resource.
 3. The version here must either match a version exactly (e.g. `v1alpha1`) or can be `*` to match all versions that don't have an exact match.
+A workload that does not match a defined mapping version reverts to the default mapping.
 4. Some fields in the mapping must conform to what the spec calls a "Fixed JSONPath".
-This is a JSONPath, but restricted to dot (".") and array access ("foo['bar']") operators.
+This is a JSONPath, but restricted to dot (`.`) and array access (`foo['bar']`) operators.
 For more information, please refer to [the spec](https://github.com/servicebinding/spec#fixed-jsonpath).

    This field indicates where annotations for the generated pod might be found.
    Defaults to `.spec.template.metadata.annotations`.
-5. Entries in this array define where containers might be found.
+5. Entries in this array define where a container might be found.
 This lets a single version refer to multiple container fields, such as containers and init containers.
+Arrays of containers must be expanded to resolve sets of individual containers, for example `.spec.template.spec.containers[*]`.
 6. Defines the root of where container information may be found.
 7. Indicates the name of the container.
-Defaults to `.name`.
+If not specified, selective binding to containers by name is not supported for this mapping.
 8. Indicates where environment variables can be set in the container.
 Defaults to `.env`.
 9. Indicates where volume mount information can be set in the container.
    Defaults to `.volumeMounts`.
 10. Indicates where volumes can be specified for the generated pod.
-Corresponds to the volumes field in pods.
+Defaults to `.spec.template.spec.volumes`

 ## Examples